chingu-voyages/v43-tier2-team-16/README.md

 # Overview

-Exhib is a platform where various developers showcase thier personal projects to the world and also get inspired by other projects on the platform.
+Exhib is a platform for developers to showcase projects, creativity and skills to a global audience and also get inspired by other projects on the platform.

 # Features